gregnordin/notes_to_self/Blender/notes-Blender.md

     - Smooth fade-in and fade-out animation with no jerk at end of coming to full transparency

-## Next:

-Apply this to 3D printed layer animation:

-- Create material and apply it to objects (need unique material for each??
-Can materials be cloned so can set up several base materials at beginning of code and just clone them for each layer?)
-    - &#9989; How programmatically create material from python?
-- Create animation, adding keyframes and changing alpha of materials, start with just bulk layers
-- Then apply to channel layers made with boolean difference operation
-- Do more complicated boolean difference operation to get 90&deg; channel bends
-- Do edge exposure case with secondary images
-- Do embedded different layer thicknesses and multiple exposure times

 # Wednesday, 2021-09-15

 Look up information about creating materials in Blender with Nodes: